-Definition of Accounting Estimates - Amendments to IAS 8.
-In February 2021, the IASB issued amendments to IAS 8, in which it introduces a new definition of 'accounting estimates'.
-The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
-Also, they clarify how entities use measurement techniques and inputs to develop accounting estimates.
-The effective date is for annual periods beginning on or after 1 January 2023.
+Disclosures: Supplier Finance Arrangements - Amendments to IAS 7 and IFRS 7.
+In May 2023, the Board issued amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures.
+The amendments specify disclosure requirements to enhance the current requirements, which are intended to assist users of financial statements in understanding the effects of supplier finance arrangements on an entity's liabilities, cash flows and exposure to liquidity risk.
+The effective date is for annual periods beginning on or after 1 January 2024.
 The standard is not expected to have a material impact on the Financial Statements or performance of BGHL.